Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

-In both cases we are interested in Markovian formulations which update the estimate $v(t)$, or the distribution $v(t)|Z^\dagger(t)$, sequentially as the data is acquired.
+Analogously to the discrete time setting, it is natural to establish two distinct objectives, both related to recovery of the state from the observation: \begin{itemize} \item Objective 1: design an algorithm producing output $v(t)$ from $Z^\dagger(t)$ so that $\{v(t)\}_{t \in \R^+}$ estimates $\{\vd(t)\}_{t \in \R^+}$, the true signal generated by (\ref{eq:sdco}a); \item Objective 2: design an algorithm which estimates the distribution of random variable $v(t)|Z^\dagger(t)$. \end{itemize} As in discrete time we are interested in Markovian formulations which update the estimate $v(t)$, or the distribution $v(t)|Z^\dagger(t)$, sequentially as the data is acquired.
 All of the algorithms we describe depend only on the increments of the process $\zd(t)$, hence the fixing of $\zd(0)=0$ is immaterial.
 In the next two subsections we describe control theoretic and probabilistic approaches to this problem which, respectively, provide the basis for algorithms addressing Objectives 1 and 2.
-Following the road-map from the previous section in the discrete time setting, we then proceed to study exact transport leading to mean-field equations related to these Objective 2; we then study second order approximations of exact transport, and finally reach ensemble Kalman methods through particle approximations.
+Following the road-map from the previous section in the discrete time setting, we then proceed to study exact transport leading to mean field equations related to the Objective 2; we then study second order approximations of exact transport, and finally reach ensemble Kalman methods through particle approximations.